 Salford City College

-We can offer financial support with travelling to college, childcare and bursary to eligible students.
+They can offer financial support with travelling to college, childcare and a bursary to eligible students.

 Wai Yin Society

 Wai Yin Society specialises in providing education and social welfare services to communities in various centres across Salford and Manchester.

 There is a focus on community based learning to engage learners, reduce isolation and develop self-confidence.
 Blended learning programmes are offered to embed ESOL with vocational activities so learners can enjoy learning English as well as integrating into the community and adapting to British culture.

 They are also a Trinity Secure English Language Tests (SELTs) course provider and Trinity ESOL Skills for Life exam centre.

 Talk English courses run in community centres for Pre-entry and Entry 1 learners to help them gain confidence in speaking English, as well as to improve reading and writing skills.
 Classes are designed to encourage learners to access local services, explore local areas, and get more involved in their local community.
 There is also the opportunity to go on trips out to places such as art galleries, museums and libraries.
 The classes provide a friendly environment for people to practise English and meet new people.

 Volunteering opportunities are also available for higher level learners.

 Spaces, Peter House, Oxford Street, Manchester, M1 5AN